jbatson5/SCALE-test/docs/MAVRIC.rst

 SGGP geometry blocks
 ~~~~~~~~~~~~~~~~~~~~

 MAVRIC uses the functional module Monaco for the forward Monte Carlo calculation.
-Monaco tracks particles through the physical geometry described by the SGGP input blocks as well as through the mesh importance map and any mesh tallies, which are defined in the global coordinates and overlay the physical geometry.
-Because Monaco must track through all of these geometries at the same time, users should not use the reflective boundary capability in the SGGP geometry.
+Monaco tracks particles through the physical geometry described by the SGGP input
+blocks, as well as through the mesh importance map and any mesh tallies, which are
+defined in the global coordinates and overlay the physical geometry.
+Because Monaco
+must track through all of these geometries at the same time, users should not use the
+reflective boundary capability in the SGGP geometry.

-For more details on each SGGP Geometry block, see the following sections of the KENO-VI chapter of the SCALE Manual.
+For more details on each SGGP geometry block, see the following sections of the KENO-VI chapter (SECTIONREFERENCE) of the SCALE Manual.

     Geometry – *Geometry Data*